splineops/splineops/docs/user-guide/01_interpolate.rst

 were championed in [1]_, [2]_, [3]_.
 to honor all constraints (continuity and interpolation), with the computational effort :math:`{\mathcal{O}}(K\,\left\lfloor N/2\right\rfloor)` to build a polynomial spline of degree :math:`N` out of :math:`K` samples.
-The construction of a polynomial spline is greatly simplified under some appropriate assumptions, namely, that the sampling locations are regularly spaced exactly one unit apart and coincide with the integers; it is also especially convenient to assume that the polynomial pieces are of unit length, too, and that their extremities coincide either with the integers (odd :math:`N`) or with the half integers (even :math:`N`).
-Under these simplifying assumptions, algorithms were championed in [1]_, [2]_, [3]_. to honor all constraints (continuity and interpolation), with the computational effort :math:`{\mathcal{O}}(K\,\left\lfloor N/2\right\rfloor)` to build a polynomial spline of degree :math:`N` out of :math:`K` samples.

 Once the spline is built, it can be interrogated at any continuous argument :math:`x\in{\mathbb{R}}` to yield the value :math:`f(x)`, with the per-point computational effort :math:`{\mathcal{O}}(N^{2})`.
-Once the spline is built, it can be interrogated at any continuous argument :math:`x\in{\mathbb{R}}` to yield the value :math:`f(x)`, with the per-point computational effort :math:`{\mathcal{O}}(N^{2})`.

-In the SplineOps implementation, the polynomial pieces are never expressed explicitly.
-Instead, so-called spline coefficients :math:`c` are used to represent the spline.
-Moreover, the polynomial pieces that make the spline are decomposed in a basis of integer translates of B-splines, which are functions :math:`\beta^{N}` that are uniquely defined as even-symmetric splines of unit integral and least support.
-There, :math:`N` is a superscript (not an exponent) that gives the degree of the B-spline.
 In the SplineOps implementation, the polynomial pieces are never expressed explicitly.
 Instead, so-called spline coefficients :math:`c` are used to represent the spline.
 Moreover, the polynomial pieces that make the spline are decomposed in a basis of integer translates of B-splines, which are functions :math:`\beta^{N}` that are uniquely defined as even-symmetric splines of unit integral and least support.
 There, :math:`N` is a superscript (not an exponent) that gives the degree of the B-spline.